zenml-io/zenml/README.md

 # 🤖 Why ZenML?

 🤹 Are you an ML engineer or data scientist shipping models to production and juggling a plethora of tools?

-🤷‍♂️ Do you struggle with versioning data, code, and models in your projects?

-👀 Have you had trouble replicating production pipelines and monitoring models in production?

-✅ If you answered yes to any of the above, ZenML is here to help with all that and more...
+ZenML is here to help transition your production ML pipelines to production.

-Everyone loves to train ML models, but few talks about shipping them into production, and even fewer can do it well.
-At ZenML, we believe the journey from model development to production doesn't need to be long and painful.

 ![The long journey from experimentation to production.](docs/book/assets/1-pipeline-hard-reproduce.png)

 With ZenML, you can concentrate on what you do best - developing ML models and not worry about infrastructure or deployment tools.

-If you come from unstructured notebooks or scripts with lots of manual processes, ZenML will make the path to production easier and faster for you and your team.
-Using ZenML allows you to own the entire pipeline - from experimentation to production.

-This is why we built ZenML.
 Read more [here](https://blog.zenml.io/why-zenml/).

 # 💡 What is ZenML?